cs4372/ios-study-guide/interview-prep/interview-questions.md

 ## Data

 #### How is a dictionary different from an array?
+Array:
-Array -> Ordered collection of elements that can be accessed using the index of each element
+- Ordered collection of elements that can be accessed using the index of each element
 - Insertion and deletion is slower O(N) than dictionary O(1) Dictionary -> key-value pairs.
 Values can be accessed based on their unique keys

 #### Classes vs Structs